 Our Waterworks Project at the Ty Coch Lock Flight

-The project is a partnership between Torfaen County Borough Council and the Monmouthshire Brecon and Abergavenny Trust, with core funding from the Heritage Lottery Fund.
+The project was a partnership between Torfaen County Borough Council and the Monmouthshire, Brecon and Abergavenny Canals Trust, with core funding from the Heritage Lottery Fund.

-- A complete range of complementary activities has been developed and has had high community involvement and interest including the creation of a family picnic site at Ty Coch, various archaeological excavation, trip boats events through the restored locks, National Lottery millionaire visits, various Canal trust visits, walking groups, digital heritage trail, school visits, & volunteer canal awareness days.
+A complete range of complementary activities has been developed and has had high community involvement and interest including the creation of a family picnic site at Ty Coch, various archaeological excavations, trip boats events through the restored locks, National Lottery millionaire visits, various Canal Trust visits, walking groups, digital heritage trail, school visits, & volunteer canal awareness days.

-- Waterworks has been awarded a number of national awards including- National Waterways Award runner up in Education and Learning, Finalists in the first World Waterways Awards in the Guardian and Leadership Awards, shortlisted in Construction Excellence Wales awards in Preservation and Rejuvenation with result in July and we are currently awaiting the result regarding the Volunteer Group of the Year for WCVA, due in July.
+Waterworks has been awarded a number of national awards including – National Waterways Award runner up in Education and Learning; Finalists in the first World Waterways Awards in the Guardian and Leadership Awards; Winner of the Preservation and Rejuvenation category in the Construction Excellence Wales Awards 2017.

-As part of the evaluation the video below was also produced promoting the achievements of the project.
+As part of the post project evaluation the video below was also produced promoting the achievements of the project.